How to collect r350 grant? (All Methods)

 How do I get R350 grant from ATM?

+Firstly, you can check out How to apply for SRD grant and provide your information to submit the application.
 You can get R350 grant from an ATM by requesting the transfer of money to your bank account.
 For this, you need to visit the payment details section on the official SASSA website and enter your bank details.
 Once the payment is transferred, you can cash it using an ATM anytime.

 How do I collect the R350 grant at Pick & Pay?